ory/hydra/README.md

 - Scales without effort
 - Minimize room for human and network errors

-ORY's architecture designed to run best on a Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
+Ory's architecture designed to run best on a Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
 Binaries are small (5-15MB) and available for all popular processor types (ARM, AMD64, i386) and operating systems (FreeBSD, Linux, macOS, Windows) without system dependencies (Java, Node, Ruby, libxml, ...).

-### ORY Kratos: Identity and User Infrastructure and Management
+### Ory Kratos: Identity and User Infrastructure and Management

-[ORY Kratos](https://github.com/ory/kratos) is an API-first Identity and User Management system that is built according to
+[Ory Kratos](https://github.com/ory/kratos) is an API-first Identity and User Management system that is built according to
 [cloud architecture best practices](https://www.ory.sh/docs/next/ecosystem/software-architecture-philosophy).
 It implements core use cases that almost every software application needs to deal with: Self-service Login and Registration, Multi-Factor Authentication (MFA/2FA), Account Recovery and Verification, Profile and Account Management.

-### ORY Hydra: OAuth2 & OpenID Connect Server
+### Ory Hydra: OAuth2 & OpenID Connect Server

-[ORY Hydra](https://github.com/ory/hydra) is an OpenID Certified™ OAuth2 and OpenID Connect Provider which easily connects to any existing identity system by writing a tiny "bridge" application.
+[Ory Hydra](https://github.com/ory/hydra) is an OpenID Certified™ OAuth2 and OpenID Connect Provider which easily connects to any existing identity system by writing a tiny "bridge" application.
 Gives absolute control over user interface and user experience flows.

-### ORY Oathkeeper: Identity & Access Proxy
+### Ory Oathkeeper: Identity & Access Proxy

-[ORY Oathkeeper](https://github.com/ory/oathkeeper) is a BeyondCorp/Zero Trust
+[Ory Oathkeeper](https://github.com/ory/oathkeeper) is a BeyondCorp/Zero Trust
 Identity & Access Proxy (IAP) with configurable authentication, authorization, and request mutation rules for your web services: Authenticate JWT, Access Tokens, API Keys, mTLS; Check if the contained subject is allowed to perform the request; Encode resulting content into custom headers (`X-User-ID`), JSON Web Tokens and more!

-### ORY Keto: Access Control Policies as a Server
+### Ory Keto: Access Control Policies as a Server

-[ORY Keto](https://github.com/ory/keto) is a policy decision point.
+[Ory Keto](https://github.com/ory/keto) is a policy decision point.
 It uses a set of access control policies, similar to AWS IAM Policies, in order to determine whether a subject (user, application, service, car, ...) is authorized to perform a certain action on a resource.